 - Frequent inability to automate all features supported by the underlying platform.
 For example, many web application test tools can’t handle pages with embedded Flash content or a Java applet.

 - Inability to reveal GUI layout errors such as component overlaps.
-The tool can usually confirm that the component is there and has certain properties but it has no means to verify whether it is correctly displayed.
+The tool can usually confirm that the component is there and has certain properties, but it has no means to verify whether it is correctly displayed.

-Image based testing tools typically automate on the level of operating system, eventually on top of another layer allowing to access all the necessary devices (such as virtualization or remote desktop software).
+Image based testing tools typically automate at the level of an operating system, eventually on top of another layer allowing to access all the necessary devices (such as virtualization or remote desktop software).
 Automation is driven through keyboard and pointer events injected into the system event queues.
 GUI of the tested application is accessed through the system display buffer on the pixel level.

 Verification is usually performed through image comparison methods, such as image search or object recognition.

-Advantages of image based testing are quite obvious:
+Advantages of image based testing:

-- True “end user approach”.
+- True “end-user approach”.
 The tool navigates through the GUI the same way a user does and verifies the test results visually seeing the same image output as the user.

 - Complete application technology independence.
-As automation inputs and outputs are produced and consumed on the OS level, the application technology (programming platform) becomes irrelevant and a single testing tool can automate any GUI application or a set of application based on various technologies.
+As automation inputs and outputs are produced and consumed on the OS level, the application technology (programming platform) becomes irrelevant, and a single testing tool can automate any GUI application or a set of application based on various technologies.
 The tool can be often used to automate testing of GUI of the OS itself.

 - Non-invasive testing.
 As image based testing tools usually do not need any other other software besides the OS, they can be applied in cases where the test specifications require to keep the system under test free of any third party software.